Head - India Climate Leaders

 3. Expanded ecosystem:

-As a Lead at the ICC, they will be expected to work collaboratively with other Leads as well as organizational leadership to set and influence ICC’s strategy, direction, and growth, and strengthen ICC’s position as a nodal body for climate action in India.
+Beyond the program, you will be expected to work collaboratively with peers to set and influence the organisation’s strategy, direction, and growth, and strengthen ICC’s position as an ecosystem enabler body for climate action in India.

 Skills and Experience: